 Congratulations on Passing the Embassy’s Primary Screening!

 If you are reading this article, I assume you have passed the primary screening (or are preparing to pass in the near future).
 That’s a tremendous step!
+The vast majority of applicants do not make it that far.

 (If you are not yet at that stage, you can find my guides to applying for the Embassy Recommended MEXT Scholarship, the Embassy Interview, and identifying professors and universities in Japan on the MEXT Scholarship Information Page!)